Good Vibes Festival 2023 officially cancelled following controversial incident involving The 1975

 The Good Vibes Festival 2023 was a platform for local and international artists to showcase their talent, and its cancellation has raised questions about the future of music festivals in Malaysia.
 It is hoped that organisers of similar events will take heed of the government’s warning and ensure that their events are compliant with Malaysian laws.

-At this point, it is unclear how ticket refunds will proceed as a formal statement from the festival organisers has yet to be issued.
+At this point, it is unclear how ticket holders will be compensated.
+However, the festival organisers have stated that updates will be issued regarding the refund mechanics as soon as possible.